roc-streaming/roc-toolkit/docs/sphinx/internals/pipelines.rst

 In general terms, the flow is the following:

 * the sound card thread writes a frame to the pipeline;
+* the frame passes through fanout to session pipeline of each sender slot;
 * the frame passes through several frame writers;
 * the frame is split into packets;
 * the packets pass through several packet writers;
-* each packet is routed to a sender port pipeline, according to the packet stream identifier;
+* each packet is routed to appropriate endpoint pipeline, according to the packet stream identifier;
-* in the port pipeline, packet headers and payload are composed, depending on the port protocol;
+* in the endpoint pipeline, packet headers and payload are composed, depending on the endpoint protocol;
 * the packets are written to the network thread queue.

 The specific functions of the individual pipeline elements are documented in `Doxygen <https://roc-streaming.org/toolkit/doxygen/>`_.